adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

 **Rotation Property:**
 - Add `rotation: number` (degrees, 0-360) to all shape types
+- Always normalize rotation to 0-360 range on every update
 - Use Konva's built-in rotation support
 - Store in Firebase